GuyARoss/orbit/readme.md

 | Vue                | Planned           |

-__ATTENTION__: The current build is still in pre-release so use with caution.

 ## Installation
 - **Manual Installation**: To install manually, clone this repo and compile it with `go build`.

 ## Examples
 There are several examples exist in the [./examples](/examples).
-Here is a basic one to you get you running.
+Here is a basic one to get you up and running.

 1. Initialize the workspace directory with `orbit init`, then follow the prompts
 2. Create a react component